Santa Clara de Asís - Brief History

 Brief History of San José

-The Franciscan missionaries had long hoped to establish a “chain” of missions in which each link of the chain would be a day’s ride apart on horseback.
-By 1796 there were thirteen missions along the California coast from San Diego …
+The Franciscan Missionaries had long hoped to establish a chain of missions in which each link of the chain would be a day’s ride apart on horseback.
+By 1796, there were thirteen Spanish missions along the California coast from San …

 Full Article